grafana/thema/README.md

 Learn more in our [docs](https://github.com/grafana/thema/tree/main/docs), or in this [overview video](https://www.youtube.com/watch?v=PpoS_ThntEM)!
 (Some things have been renamed since that video, but the logic is unchanged.)

-## Maturity

-Thema is a young project.
-The goals are large, but bounded: we will know when the core system is complete.
-And it mostly is, now - though some breaking changes to how schemas are written are planned before reaching stability.

-It is not yet recommended to replace established, stable systems with Thema, but experimenting with doing so is reasonable (and appreciated!).
-For newer projects, Thema may be a good choice today; the decision is likely to come down to whether the benefit of a simpler architecture for authoring, composing and evolving schema will offset the cost of having to chase some breaking changes.

 ## Usage

 Thema defines the way schemas are written, organizing each object's history into a "lineage."
 Once authored, Thema also provides tools for working with lineages via a few [basic operations](https://github.com/grafana/thema/blob/main/docs/overview.md#about-thema-operations).
 There are a few different usage patterns, all largely equivalent in capability: